Hekhalot literature: Dating and genre

 Hekhalot literature is post-rabbinical, and not a literature of the rabbis, but since it seeks to stand in continuity with the Rabbinic literature, it is often pseudepigraphical.
+Some scholars think the Hekhalot literature was composed in Palestine, and Michael Swartz believes that the ideas in Hekhalot literature were common knowledge among many Jews during the early period of classical piyyut (5th-7th century).

 Hekhalot has examples of early alternate history texts.